biojs/edu/series/101/20_getting_started.md

 {% hlblock check %}

-Open your terminal of choice and check whether you have both commands (`npm`, `git`) installed.
+Open your terminal of choice and check whether you have `npm`, `git`, and `node` installed.
 You should run these without any error.

 ~~~
 git help
 npm help
+node help
 ~~~

 {% endhlblock %}